Smooth profinite groups, I: geometrizing Kummer theory: Recollections on modules, -affine spaces and -cohomology.

 If $X$ corresponds to an extension (of $G$-vector bundles over $S$) then this $(G,S)$-scheme is the scheme of sections of $\pi$. \\It is an affine subspace of $\mathbb A(E )$, having $\mathbb A(V )$ as its space of translations.
 As such, it is the $\Spec$ of the filtered $(G,\mathcal O_S)$-Algebra where the limit is taken with respect to the injections of the natural exact sequences \end{prop} \begin{dem} This follow from the observation that is the closed subscheme given by the single affine equation \end{dem}

-\section{Recollections on $G$-$W$ Modules, $(G,\W_r)$-affine spaces and $(G,S)$-cohomology.}
+\section{Recollections on $(G,\W_r)$ modules, $(G,\W_r)$-affine spaces and $(G,S)$-cohomology.}

-We shall need the $G$-equivariant version of the notions of $W$-Modules and, especially, of Witt vector bundles, as introduced in \cite{DCFL}.
-Teichm\"uller lifts of line bundles will play a decisive r\^ole.
-For the convenience of the reader, we recall these notions below.
+We shall need the $G$-equivariant version of a $\W_r$-module (see \cite{DCFL}).
+Teichm\"uller lifts of line bundles will also play a decisive role.
+For the convenience of the reader, these notions are recalled below.
 They give rise to a bunch of algebro-geometric structures, over Witt vectors $\W_r$.
-We mainly focus in finite depth $r < \infty$-- actually, $r=2$ is sufficient for our purposes.
-Most structures, in depth $r=\infty$ (i.e. over $\W_{\infty}=\W$), are simply "compatible structures over $\W_r$, for all $r \geq 1$", through the following general construction.\\
+We mainly focus in finite depth $r$.
+Most structures, in depth $r=\infty$ (i.e. over $\W_{\infty}=\W$), are simply `compatible structures over $\W_r$, for all $r \geq 1$', via the following elementary construction.